cshiwei330/Farmer-Focus/README.md

 ## Stopwatch
 - Click start  to begin
 - Once stopwatch is running, start changes to pause
 - Reset button sets the stopwatch back to 00:00

 ![stopwatch](https://user-images.githubusercontent.com/103928761/182028254-c181cf44-bdf9-4edd-8b3e-359ec111abc2.png)

 ## Calendar
 - Click on left and right buttons to change months
 - Dates with tasks show have indicator circles to indicate
 - Click on a date to see tasks for that date
 - Clicking on a task in the scrollable list view shows the task details
--

 ![image](https://user-images.githubusercontent.com/103928761/182028445-6a948dbb-888f-40e2-9864-12978d8e30d7.png)

 ## Statistics
 - Cards to show the number of completed and pending tasks
-- A bar chart of completed tasks by day
+- A bar chart of completed tasks by day is shown, and only the data of the past week is available
 - Display the user’s mood of the week
 - Search recurring tasks
-   -  When user clicks on the button, it will bring them to the recurring task statistics activtity
+   -  Click on the "CLICK HERE" button to go to the recurring task statistics page

 ![Screenshot_20220731_154458](https://user-images.githubusercontent.com/103928761/182028323-f436733d-5616-4495-80e9-1ec48406bff1.png)